AkshayHere/Hungry-Palowan/README.md

 # The Hungry Palowan
 #### Inspired by &copy; PALO IT

-A Simple react page which lets the users get various recipes based on name or ingredients.
+A React based Website that lets users find various recipes based on Dishes or Ingredients.

 [View Demo](https://hungry-palowan.herokuapp.com/)